ZHANGXinzheng-LAB/isSPA_1.1.2/README.md

 ```
 6. Enter the directory of isSPA_1.1.2, and modify **LIB_HDF5** and **INCLUDE_HDF5** in the **Makefile** according to the installation paths in step 3.
 7. Edit the first line of **Makefile**, making sure *the path of SHELL* is correct in your system.
-8. Execute the following commands:
+8. Execute the following commands (N is the number of available threads):
 ```
-make -j N (N is the number of available threads) make install
+make -j N
+make install
 ```
 9. (Recommended) Add the absolute paths of **./isSPA_1.1.2/build** and **./isSPA_1.1.2/isSPA_scripts** to environment variables.
 For example,